emmanuelechefu/8dev-game/README.md

 Also, add hentai, you know you want to.

 Oh yeah, the game is runnable from the main menu, I made it.
 Feel free to make it *worse*.

+## Ola

+Okay sooooo, so basically to play the game you enter through one of the doors and then you have to look for a key and then you enter back into the spawn room in which you can craft a gun.
+If you accidentally enter the boss room before doing this icl youre just cooked.
+Also sometimes key spawns in walls and stuff idk what Jaleel did there.
+Anyways ummm have fun with the boss battles i created, feel free to add more.
+Originally
+I was gonna have Diddy as the third boss but i didnt have time so if someone wants to do that feel free, add as much baby oil bullets as possible.
+Also hit detection is kinda ass, healthbar for enemy doesnt work yet although
+I did start to implement it, audio cuts in at random times sometimes and uhhhhh idk there are some other things i messed up but you guys got !!

+This was my first time coding in C sharp so everyone hop off my dick btw anyways enjoy.